KodyJKing/superhot-mcc/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 If applicable, include a clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Videos**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots/videos to help explain your problem.